shadow-library/shadow-library/README.md

 - **[Application][shadow-app-docs]:** A progressive Node.js framework for building efficient, scalable, and enterprise-grade applications using SOLID principles.
 - **[Common Services][shadow-common-docs]:** A TypeScript package offering a comprehensive set of common utilities and services used across your applications.
 - **[Errors][shadow-errors-docs]:** A TypeScript package offering a comprehensive set of standardized error classes for consistent and robust error handling across your applications.
-- **[Types][shadow-types-docs]:** A TypeScript package offering a collection of common types to ensure consistency and type safety across the Shadow Apps ecosystem.
+- **[Server][shadow-server-docs]:** A TypeScript package for building efficient Node.js servers with Fastify, featuring decorator-based routing, unified authentication, and response formatting with fast-json-stringify

 ## Getting Started